Association of Vineyard Churches: United States

 The national headquarters of Vineyard USA is currently located in Stafford, Texas.
 Vineyard USA is divided into nine regions which are overseen by a Regional Leader.
 Regions are further divided into areas, which typically consist of a single state, except in a few cases where a cluster of churches is located closer to a state of another region.
 Each area is overseen by an Area Leader who reports to the Regional Leader.
 The purpose of both Area and Regional Leaders is to provide relational encouragement and spiritual care, as well as accountability, to churches and pastors.
 Both Area and Regional Leaders are active pastors of a local Vineyard church.
 Additionally, there are two Super Regional Leaders who support Regional and Area Leaders and help to train, lead, and provide spiritual care for local pastors.
 The central governing body of the Vineyard in the U.S. is known as the Executive Team, and includes the National Director.
 Currently, the President and National Director is Jay Pathak.
 All major strategic decisions, including theological and doctrinal statements, are made by the National Board.
 In 2018, Vineyard USA is estimated to have approximately 200,000 members in 600 churches.

 In the United States, Vineyard is nondenominational and evangelical.

 Denmark

 As of December 2022, there are seven Vineyard churches in Denmark.
 Those are located in Copenhagen, Aarhus, Odense, Roskilde, Aalborg, Rønne (Bornholm), and Helsingør.

 Vineyard Worship

 Vineyard Worship is a record label created and used by the Association of Vineyard Churches.
 The organization uses it to release worship albums.
 A UK branch of the record label exists, called Vineyard Records.
-Its musicians include Carl Tuttle, Samuel Lane, Brenton Brown, Brian Doerksen, David Ruis, Cindy Rethmeier, Scott Underwood, Andy Park, Kevin Prosch, Johanna Blanding-Koskinen, Anabeth Morgan, Tim Brown, Joshua Miller, Tina Colón Williams, Kyle Howard, Casey Corum, Ryan Delmore, Darren and Jessie Clarke, Nigel Briggs, Nigel Hemming, Jeremy Riddle, Kathryn Scott, and many others.
+Its musicians include Carl Tuttle, Samuel Lane, Brenton Brown,the late Brian Doerksen, David Ruis, Cindy Rethmeier, Scott Underwood, Andy Park, Kevin Prosch, Johanna Blanding-Koskinen, Anabeth Morgan, Tim Brown, Joshua Miller, Tina Colón Williams, Kyle Howard, Casey Corum, Ryan Delmore, Darren and Jessie Clarke, Nigel Briggs, Nigel Hemming, Jeremy Riddle, Kathryn Scott, and others.